The Truth About Miniature Shelties

 So, if you have your heart set on a Miniature Sheltie, you have a difficult task ahead.
-You must seek out a responsible Mini breeder which is a difficult task indeed - considering the undeniable truth that there are thousands of puppy mills striving to create these miniature designer dogs for profit.
+You must seek out a responsible Mini breeder - which is a difficult task considering there are thousands of puppy mills striving to create these miniature designer dogs for profit.

 Beware because they will most likely be sold by people claiming to be professional breeders, or in the perceived innocence of a pet shop.
 Unless you are able to view both parents and confirm they are healthy adult Shelties, you will never know.

 The Shetland Sheepdog is not a large breed to begin with.
 Most Shelties fall into the small dog breed category (unless you have a particularly large individual) that's great with kids and makes an excellent lap dog.
 For the sake of your dog's health and not supporting the unethical (and illegal) practices of puppy mills, exercise some caution over the trade of Miniature Shelties and tread carefully.

 I have written this page with a great deal of input from professional Sheltie breeders, Miniature Sheltie lovers, and my own research.
 My aim is to provide a fair and balanced view of the reality of the situation.
 If you feel I have missed part of the argument or your views are not represented, please email me and I will add your views to the debate.

 How To Photograph Your Dog